 - Promote Effective Use of Technology.
 Public and private health care systems should extend to behavioral health providers incentives for meaningful use of health information technology (HIT), and should reimburse for the use of effective new technologies, including telehealth and assistance with the use of software-based care.
 Technology enables effective coordination and engagement, both between different providers and between the individual and their care.
 To promote coordination, any laws that require a separate authorization for behavioral health information should be repealed, since this can impede coordination care between providers without offering the individual any additional protection.

-Contact MHA’s Senior Director of Policy, Nathaniel Counts, J.D., for questions, collaboration on mental health legislation, or other MHA recommended policies and bill language, at 703-797-2583, email@example.com.
+Contact MHA’s Executive Vice President of Policy, Mary Giliberti, for questions, collaboration on mental health legislation, or other MHA recommended policies and bill language, at (703) 797-2583 or email@example.com.